Delivering My First Prints🪶

 January 5, 2026

-This week I deliver my first set of prints to the Pendleton Center for the Arts , a quiet but powerful milestone.
-This entry reflects on how far I’ve come, the fears I’ve stepped past, and the steady courage it takes to begin again.
+This week I deliver my first set of prints to the Pendleton Center for the Arts, a quiet but meaningful milestone.
+It marks how far I’ve come, the fears I’ve stepped past, and the steady courage it takes to begin again.

-This step feels simple when spoken aloud, but it carries years of weight, years of hesitation, rebuilding, rediscovering my voice, and learning to trust the ground beneath my feet again.
+Saying it out loud feels simple, but the step carries years of hesitation, rebuilding, rediscovering my voice, and learning to trust myself again.

 There was a time when this felt impossible.
 Too big.
 Too exposed.
 Too vulnerable.

-But here I am now, preparing work that is fully mine, packaged, signed, ready and walking it into a space that invited me in.
+But here I am now, preparing work that is fully mine, packaged and signed, and walking it into a space that invited me in.
 A space that recognized value in what I create before I fully recognized it myself.

-This is a milestone I’ve held quietly in my heart for a long time.
+This is a milestone I’ve held quietly for a long time.
 A checkmark on a list I once wrote with trembling hands.
-Another fear stepped on and crushed beneath my feet like dry leaves on a winter path.
+Another fear stepped on and left behind.

 I’m not the same person who hesitated months ago.
 I’m steadier now.
 More rooted.
 More willing to take up space.

-And as I prepare these prints, I can feel the shift, the sense that I am not just making art, but stepping into the life I’ve been building toward all along.
+As I prepare these prints, I can feel the shift.
+I’m not just making art.
+I’m stepping into the life I’ve been building toward all along.

 Later this week, I’ll walk through those doors with my work in hand.
 Not as a visitor.
 Not as someone hoping to belong.
-But as an artist bringing her creations into the world.
+But as an artist bringing her work into the world.

 And that, for me, is everything.